 What Causes Keto Breath?

 You can have good oral hygiene, floss regularly, and still end up with keto breath when you enter a state of ketosis (when your body uses fat as its primary fuel source instead of carbs).
-Unlike basic bad breath, or halitosis, which is typically due to a build up of bacteria on the tongue, poor oral hygiene, or both, keto breath is a direct result of your body transitioning from burning carbs for energy to burning fat for energy.
-In other words, it’s a sign that what you’re doing is working!
+Unlike basic bad breath, or halitosis, which is typically due to a build-up of bacteria on the tongue, poor oral hygiene, or both, keto breath is a direct result of your body transitioning from burning carbs for energy to burning fat for energy.
+In other words, it’s a sign that what you’re doing is working and your ketone levels are rising!

 However, there are other reasons for keto breath.